unik-name/help-unikname/docs/3-unikname-connect/integration-technology/discourse/README.md

 <hbox>_See [How to sign-up for a business account?](./howto-signup-business-account)_</hbox>
 :heavy_check_mark: You've got and setup the Trust certificate for your website
 <hbox>_See [How to get and setup the trust certificate for your website?](./howto-get-unikname-trust-certificate-organization)_</hbox>
-:heavy_check_mark: During the sign-up process you've received a set of API keys.
+:heavy_check_mark: During the sign-up process you've received your Business Account ID and your API secret key.

 :book: We assume you're familiar with the Discourse installation process.
 :::